 : crime (as theft, fraud, intellectual property violations, or distribution of child pornography) committed electronically.

-With the growing popularity and use of computers, the Texarkana Police Department has seen a significant increase in conducting and assisting with investigations where computers are being utilized for the commission of fraud and identify theft.
-Therefore, the agency has dedicated a detective to investigate crimes relating to computer related crime through forensic collection, recovery, processing, preservation, analysis, storage, maintenance, and presentation of digital evidence.
+With the growing popularity and use of computers, the Texarkana Police Department has seen a significant increase in conducting and assisting with investigations where computers are being utilized for the commission of fraud and identity theft.
+Therefore, the agency has dedicated a detective to investigate crimes relating to computer-related crime through forensic collection, recovery, processing, preservation, analysis, storage, maintenance, and presentation of digital evidence.

 Using state of the art computer hardware and software the detective provides technical support for homicide, robbery, sex crimes, crimes against children, burglary, financial crimes and to other regional investigators.

 The detective may be available for public education by presenting internet safety to schools, churches, and other organizations.